Formation Dynamics of Quantum Droplets for Homonuclear and Heteronuclear Mixtures: Homonuclear versus heteronuclear systems

-True equilibration would require stability in both width and energetic observables.
+As stated in the previous subsection, the equilibration criteria employed placed no conditions on the energy beyond what was already required in the formation criteria, but true equilibration would require stability in both the width and the energetic observables.
 Our analysis reveals that these criteria are largely independent, and most droplets fail to achieve full equilibration within simulation timescales.
-Energy stability, defined as $<5\%$ drift in total energy between successive late-time windows, is achieved by only 7 of the 85 droplets formed, or 8.2\%.
-This is substantially lower than width stability, which occurred for 15 of the 85 formed droplets, or 17.6\%, indicating that energy equilibration proceeds more slowly than structural relaxation.
+Energy stability, defined as $<5\%$ drift in total energy between successive late-time windows, is achieved by only 11 of the 92 droplets formed, or almost 12\%.
+This is slightly lower than width stability, which occurred for 15 of the 92 formed droplets, or 16.3\%, indicating that energy equilibration proceeds more slowly than structural relaxation, though the timescales for both processes are comparable.

 In homonuclear systems, 9.3\% of the simulations were energy stable and 24.1\% were width stable.
-For heteronuclear systems, 6.5\% were energy stable and 6.5\% were width stable.
+For heteronuclear systems, 15.8\% were energy stable and 5.3\% were width stable.
 Homonuclear droplets more readily achieve width stability without energy stability, suggesting that breathing mode damping can proceed while slow energy redistribution continues.
 The joint distribution of the stability criteria reveals four distinct populations.
 As stated in the previous subsection, only 2 droplets were found to have both stable.
-5 droplets were only energy stable and 13 droplets were only width stable.
-65 droplets had reached neither kind of stability.
+9 droplets were only energy stable and 13 droplets were only width stable.
+68 droplets had reached neither kind of stability.
 The dominance of the ``neither stable'' category reflects the weak dissipation inherent to one-dimensional systems.
-The small ``both stable'' population (2.4\% of the formed droplets) represents truly equilibrated droplets that have fully thermalized within simulation time.
+The small ``both stable'' population (2.2\% of the formed droplets) represents truly equilibrated droplets that have fully thermalized within simulation time.
 The asymmetry between ``energy stable only'' and ``width stable only'' populations indicates that width stability is more commonly achieved without full energy equilibration.
 Physically, this suggests that the breathing mode can damp, whereas energy continues to redistribute among other degrees of freedom, such as internal excitations or phonon modes.

-Figure~\ref{fig:energy_partition} presents the analysis of energy partitioning, revealing the central result of this section: complete LHY dominance of the binding budget.
+The dominant role of non-equilibrated trajectories has substantial consequences for the statistical relationships reported in this section.
+Of the 92 droplets that meet our formation criteria, only 15 (16.3\%) further satisfy the equilibration flag.
+Restricting the analysis to this subset yields a much more tightly distributed late-time energy,